 This tract is entirely surrounded by private lands which control access to the state land and which will likely remain unchanged if the parcel is sold.
 It is likely the tract will continue to be managed in a manner consistent with the surrounding private land.
+Steep topography precludes concerns over conversion of this tract to agriculture.

 27. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

-EIS More Detailed EA X No Fe urther Analysis
+EIS More Detailed EA X No Further Analysis

 EA Checklist Approved By: Name: Clive Rooney

-Title: Area Manager, Northeas Area Manager, Northeastern Land Office
+Title: Area Manager, Northeastern Land Office

-Signature: /S/ Clive Rooney Date: April 2, 2008
+Signature: /S/ Clive Rooney у Date: April 2, 2008